praekeltfoundation/platform-mnch/Onboarding/opt-in-reminder.md

 end

 # Text only
-card DisplayOptInReminder when contact.data_preference == "text only" do buttons(
+card DisplayOptInReminder when contact.data_preference == "text only",
+  then: DisplayOptInReminderError do
+  buttons(
     OptInYes: "@button_labels[0]",
     OptInNo: "@button_labels[1]"